Royal Palace of Cambodia

-/km/) The Cambodian monarchs have occupied it since it was built in the 1860s, with a period of absence when the country came into turmoil during and after the reign of the Khmer Rouge.
+/km/) The Cambodian monarchs have occupied it since it was built in the 1860s, with a period of absence when the country came into turmoil during and after the rule of the Khmer Rouge.

 The palace was constructed by King Norodom between 1866 and 1870; this original palace was largely demolished and rebuilt between 1912 and 1932, It is situated at the Western bank of the confluence of the Tonle Sap River and the Mekong River called Chaktomuk (an allusion to Brahma).

 History

 The original Throne Hall of the palace, postcard dated 1909-1910, This building was demolished in 1915.
 The current Throne Hall, occupying the same site but considerably larger, was inaugurated in 1919.

-Construction of Cambodia Royal Palace, 1866.

 The Chan Chhaya Pavilion in 1885 and a now-removed bastion.